tweedegolf/rust-training/book/src/asynchronous-multitasking.md

 <a href="/slides/4_3-asynchronous-multitasking/" target="_blank">Slides</a>

+## Exercise 4.3.1: From sync to async

+Synchronous and asynchronous Rust code does not look too different from each other.
+In this excercise we will turn a synchronous Rust TCP echo server into an asynchronous one.

+Open `exercises/4-multitasking/3-asynchronous-multitasking/1-sync-to-async` in your editor.
+Follow the steps in `main.rs` to first test the program works, then convert it to `async`, and then test it still works.

 ## Exercise 4.3.3: Async Channels

 Channels are a very useful way to communicate between threads and `async` tasks.
 They allow for decoupling your application into many tasks.
 You'll see how that can come in nicely in exercise E.2.
 In this exercise, you'll implement two variants: a oneshot channel and a multi-producer-single-consumer (MPSC) channel.
 If you're up for a challenge, you can write a broadcast channel as well.